gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 Be default, calling `showNotification()` with just visual options will have the following behaviours:

+1. Clicking on a notification does nothing.
 1. Each notification is shown, nothing is down in terms of collapsing notifications.
 1. Sound and Vibration may be played (depending on the platform).
 1. The notification itself is clickable but nothing else.
 1. On some platforms the notification will disappear after a short period of time.

+In this secion we are going to look at how we can alter these behaviours via the notification options available to use.
+These are arguably the easiest behaviours to alter / define.
+In the following section we'll look at the code to perform common tasks as well as implement more complex behaviours when showing a notification or handling interaction.

+### Notification Click Event

+When a user clicks on a notification the default behaviour is for nothing to happen, but the common practice is for the notification to close and perhaps perform some other logic (i.e. open a window or make some API call that will do some remotely).

+To this, we just need to define a 'notificationclick' event listener that will be called when ever a notification is clicked.

+<% include('../../demo/web-app/service-worker.js', 'simpleNotification') %>

+From this we can access the notification via 'event.notification'.

 ### Tag